Soccer-Brazilian club players sue over video game image rights

 | SAO PAULO

-another 80 are lining up with similar suits that allege they are
+video games and another 80 are lining up with similar suits that

-owed money for image rights, a lawyer for the players said on
+allege they are owed money for image rights, a lawyer for the

 The players, all of whom play in the Brazilian leagues, are